CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

   }
 }
 ```

-Focusing now on the "listOfAllowedSKUs" parameter, you can see that the we have supplied three VM SKUs in the allowedValues key.
+Focusing now on the "listOfAllowedSKUs" parameter, you can see that we have supplied three VM SKUs in the allowedValues key.

 ```json
   "parameters": {